- How to?

 - Ignore the punctuation: the search ignores the punctuation characters (comma, dot, dash), ...

-- Ignore the space characters: the search will ignore the space characters found before, after or between the words.
+- Ignore spaces: the search will ignore the space characters found before, after or between the words.

-- Word contains: the sought expression must contain the specified expression.
+- Word contains: the searched expression must contain the specified expression.

-- Whole word: the sought expression exactly corresponds to the specified expression.
+- Whole word: the searched expression corresponds exactly to the specified expression.

-- Word starts with: the sought expression starts with the specified expression.
+- Word starts with: the searched expression starts with the specified expression.

-- Word ends with: the sought expression ends with the specified expression.
+- Word ends with: the searched expression ends with the specified expression.

 - Advanced options (6):